 Don’t assume that the money is going to roll in straight away.
 Investments are generally profitable however they do take time and hard work.
 Make sure that you’re completely clear on exactly how much you have to invest and figure out a budget that will work for you.
 Do your research and find out what tax deductions you’re likely to be entitled to and factor these into your plans also.

-You should also do a thorough check of the home before purchasing and ensure the house doesn’t need any Adelaide foundation repairs!
+You should also do a thorough check of the home before purchasing and ensure the house doesn’t need any Adelaide roof repairs!